-Article XIII D, Section 6 requires that a local government comply with the following procedures before imposing or increasing property-related fees or charges: 6
+Article XIII D, Section 6 requires that a local government comply with the following procedures before imposing or increasing property-related fees or charges:

-- Identify the parcels upon which a fee or charge is proposed for imposition; - Calculate the amount of the fee proposed to be imposed on each parcel; - Provide written notice by mail to the record owner of each identified parcel; - Conduct a public hearing on the proposed fee not less than 45 days after the mailing; - Consider all protests against the proposed fee or charge; and - If written protests against the fee are presented by a majority of owners of the identified parcels, the fee cannot be imposed.
+- Identify the parcels upon which a fee or charge is proposed for imposition; - Calculate the amount of the fee proposed to be imposed on each parcel; - Provide written notice by mail to the record owner of each identified parcel;

-6 League of California Cities: Proposition 26 and 218 Implementation Guide. p.82.
+League of California Cities: Proposition 26 and 218 Implementation Guide. p.82.